 If you want to take your Faroese registered car with you when you leave the Faroe Islands, you will have to deregister it.

 When derigestering the car, you are entitled to a refund on part of the paid registration duty.
 The amount will be transferred to your Faroese bank.

 Nordic citizens who are moving from the Faroe Islands to another Nordic country can have their membership of the Faroese Unemployment Scheme transfered to an unemployment scheme in the country they are moving to.

-In order to get transfered to an unemployment scheme in another Nordic country, you will have to obtain a certificate from the Faroese Unemployment Scheme proving your membership three weeks before you leave.
-The certificate and pay slips from your employer must be handed over to the unemployment scheme in the country you are moving to within 8 weeks after your membership of the Faroese Unemployment Scheme has expired.
+In order to get transferred to an unemployment scheme in another Nordic country, you will have to obtain a certificate from the Faroese Unemployment Scheme proving your membership three weeks before you leave.
+The certificate and pay slips from your employer must be handed over to the unemployment scheme in the country you are moving to within eight weeks after your membership of the Faroese Unemployment Scheme has expired.

 In order to get unemployment benefit in the country you are moving to, you must be able to document that you have been employed for a certain period of time.
 The length of the period varies from country to country.